w3c/wcag-act-rules/content/rules/akn7bn/proposed.md

 feedbackmail: public-wcag-act@w3.org
 footer: |
   <p><strong>Rule Identifier:</strong> akn7bn</p>
-  <p><strong>Date:</strong> Updated 11 July 2022</p>
+  <p><strong>Date:</strong> Updated 3 November 2022</p>
   <p><strong>Authors:</strong> <a href="https://www.linkedin.com/in/brianbors/">Brian Bors</a>, <a href="https://github.com/wilcofiers">Wilco Fiers</a>.
 Contributors: <a href="https://www.w3.org/community/act-r/participants">Participants of the ACT Rules Community Group (CG)</a>.</p>
   <p>This rule was written in the <a href="https://w3.org/community/act-r/">ACT Rules Community Group</a>.
 It is written as part of the EU-funded <a href="https://www.w3.org/WAI/about/projects/wai-tools/">WAI-Tools Project</a>.
 Implementations are part of the EU funded <a href="https://www.w3.org/WAI/about/projects/wai-coop/">WAI-CooP Project</a>.
 It will be reviewed by the Accessibility Guidelines Working Group (<a href="https://www.w3.org/groups/wg/ag">AG WG</a>).</p>
 proposed: true
 rule_meta:
   id: akn7bn
-  name: "Iframe with negative tabindex has no interactive elements"
+  name: "Iframe with interactive elements is not excluded from tab-order"
   rule_type: atomic
   description: |
-    This rule checks that `iframe` elements with a negative `tabindex` attribute value contain no interactive elements.
+    This rule checks that `iframe` elements which contain an interactive (tabbable) element are not excluded from sequential focus navigation.
-  last_modified: 11 July 2022
+  last_modified: 3 November 2022
   scs_tested:
     - handle: Keyboard
       num: 2.1.1